fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Biology Lab](#biology-lab), or found throughout the various Facilities.

 A series of pick-me-ups ("buffs", if you must) that can be carried around and used as necessary during your travels.
 [Queen Mycelia](#queen-mycelia) aren't particularly easy to come by, so don't go nuts crafting Injectors you won't use.
-In fact, if you don't tend to use them, these are great candidates for the [Recycling Station](#recycling-station); Hardened Glass isn't easy to come by.
+Unfortunately, they can't be recycled.

 | Injector | Cost (for 2x injectors) | Effect |
 | -------- | ---- | ------ |